Update: Seasonal Loose Leaf Collection Information

 disposed of properly to provide safe, clean streets and to prevent

 The City of Raleigh encourages residents to mulch or backyard compost leaves as an alternative to disposal whenever possible.
-Mulching can be done by simply using your lawn mower to cut the leaves up.
+You can turn the leaves into mulch simply by using your lawn mower to cut the leaves up.
 More information on backyard composting can be found on the City's backyard composting webpage.

 When is it available?

 Loose leaf piles are collected in the fall and winter months.
-The season begins in early November and is typically completed in February.
-It is the responsibility of each resident to make themselves aware of that season’s schedule and to have their loose leaf pile prepared in time for collection.
+The season begins in early November and usually completed by February.
+It is the responsibility of each resident to make him or herself aware of that season’s schedule and to have their loose leaf pile prepared in time for collection.
 The schedule is released in October and is made available below.
 You may also call the Transportation Field Services Division at 919-996-6446.

 Where should leaf piles be placed for collection?